kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The second dorsal and first palmar interosseous muscles
 	E. The second dorsal and second palmar interosseous muscles

-#### Answer: B. The first dorsal and second palmar interosseous muscles - *FALSE* = D. The second dorsal and first palmar interosseous muscles - TRUE
+#### Answer: B. The first dorsal and second palmar interosseous muscles - *FALSE* = D. The secon**d** **d**orsal and fi**r**st palma**r** interosseous muscles - TRUE
-- This manoeuvre is meant to test adduction of the index finger and abduction of the middle finger.
-When testing for abduction and adduction of digits in the hand, it is important to remember that the midline extends through the middle digit.
-So, this patient is trying to adduct his index finger by pulling it towards the midline and abduct his middle finger by pulling it away from the midline.
-This means that the patient is using the first palmar interosseous muscle (the adductor) on his index finger and the second dorsal interosseous muscle (the abductor) on his middle finger.
+- Manoeuvre tests
+	1. AD-duction of Index Finger, and
+	2. AB-duction of Middle Finger
+- When testing for abduction and adduction of digits in the hand
+	- Important to remember that midline extends through middle digit
+		1. AD-duct Index Finger by pulling it towards midline, and
+		2. AB-duct Middle Finger by pulling it away from midline

+**Notes**
+- Patient is using
+	- First palmar interosseous muscle (*adductor*) on his index finger, and
+	- Second dorsal interosseous muscle (*abductor*) on his middle finger

 ### Q1.89
 During cholecystectomy accidental injury to a vessel in the area _immediately posterior to the epiploic foramen_ resulted in _torrential haemorrhage_.
 The vessel most likely to be involved is: